M66B/FairEmail/app/src/main/assets/SETUP-fi-rFI.md

 # Asetusohje

 FairEmailin käyttöönotto on melko yksinkertaista.
 Tarvitset ainakin yhden tilin vastaanottaaksesi sähköpostia ja ainakin yhden tilin lähettääksesi sähköpostia.
-The quick setup will add an account and an identity in one go for most providers.
+The quick setup will add an account and an identity in one go for most major providers.

 ## Vaatimukset